Colex317/deep_learning_challenge/README.md

 ## Overview of the Analysis

-The purpose of the analysis was to develop a neural network model based on the features in the dataset to predict whether the Alphabet Soup-funded organization will be successful by focusing on data preprocessing, model development, and evaluation.
+The purpose of the analysis was to develop a neural network model based on the features in the dataset to predict whether the Alphabet Soup-funded organization will be successful.

 ## Results